 \subsection{Estimating \texorpdfstring{$\delta$}{Lg}}

-Our algorithm requires us to specify the hyper-parameter $\delta$, the ball radius, whose value depends on details of the embedding space.
+Our algorithm requires the specification of hyper-parameter $\delta$, the ball radius, whose value depends on details of the embedding space (see App.~\ref{app:method_implementation_details} for embeddings used).
 In choosing $\delta$, we need to consider the trade-off between large coverage $P(C)$ and high purity $\pi(\delta)$.
-We resolve this trade-off with a heuristic, where we pick the largest $\delta$ possible, while maintaining purity above a certain threshold $\alpha\in(0,1)$.
+We resolve this trade-off with the following heuristic, where we pick the largest $\delta$ possible, while maintaining purity above a certain threshold $\alpha\in(0,1)$.
 Specifically,

 Importantly, $\alpha$ is more intuitive to tune, and is kept constant across different datasets (unlike $\delta$).
-We still need to be able to estimate the purity $\pi\left(\delta\right)$, which depends on the labels, from unlabeled data.
-To address this challenge, we estimate purity using unsupervised representation learning and clustering.
-First, we cluster self-supervised features using $k$-Means with $k$ equal to the number of classes.
+We still need to estimate the purity $\pi\left(\delta\right)$, which depends on the labels, from unlabeled data.
+To this end, we estimate purity using unsupervised representation learning and clustering.
+First, we cluster self-supervised features using $k$-means with $k$ equal to the number of classes.
 For a given $\delta$, we compute the purity $\pi(\delta)$ using the clustering labels as pseudo-labels for each example.
 Searching for the best $\delta$, we repeat the process and pick the largest $\delta$ so that at least $\alpha=0.95$ of the balls are pure.

-In Fig.~\ref{fig:finding_delta}, we plot the percentage of pure balls across different datasets as a function of $\delta$, where the dashed line represents the $\delta^*$ chosen by our method.
+In Fig.~\ref{fig:finding_delta}, we plot the percentage of pure balls across different datasets as a function of $\delta$, where the dashed line represents the $\delta^*$ chosen by \probcover.